bushidocodes/bushidocodes-blog/blog/biggest-blessings-2017.md

 ---
 templateKey: blog-post
 category: Career
-title: "Biggest Blessings of 2017 "
+title: 'Biggest Blessings of 2017 '
 date: 2018-01-01T18:50:41.000Z
 description: As I reflect back on the last year, here are the things for which I am especially thankful for.
 author: spmcbride1201